Anytime someone searches for something in Google, that information is stored and cataloged by Google.

 Using your competitors to create your keyword topics is a tried-and-true method that we love using.

 Why?
-Because when you analyze other companies that are already established in your industry chances are they have done a lot of this leg work already.
+Because when you analyze other companies already established in your industry, they have done a lot of this leg work already.

 Pull up your list of competitors and look at their websites to find topic ideas.